erlandmuchasaj/laravel-file-uploader/README.md

 ## Usage

-Laravel File Uploader offers an easy way to upload files to different disks.
+This package has an very easy and straight-forward usage.
-The main purpose of the package is to remove the repeated and cumbersome code and simplify it into some simple methods.
+Just import the package and pass the file as parameter, and it will handle the rest.

 ```php
 use ErlandMuchasaj\LaravelFileUploader\FileUploader;